microsoft/react-native-code-push/README.md

 * __CodePush.SyncStatus.UPDATE_IGNORED__ *(5)* - The app has an optional update, that the user chose to ignore.
 * __CodePush.SyncStatus.UPDATE_INSTALLED__ *(6)* - The update has been installed and will be run either immediately after the syncStatusCallback function returns or the next time the app resumes/restarts, depending on the `InstallMode` specified in `SyncOptions`.

-If the update check and/or the subseqeuent download fails for any reason, the `Promise` object returned by `sync` will be rejected with the reason.
+If the update check and/or the subsequent download fails for any reason, the `Promise` object returned by `sync` will be rejected with the reason.

 The `sync` method can be called anywhere you'd like to check for an update.
 That could be in the `componentWillMount` lifecycle event of your root component, the onPress handler of a `<TouchableHighlight>` component, in the callback of a periodic timer, or whatever else makes sense for your needs.
 Just like the `checkForUpdate` method, it will perform the network request to check for an update in the background, so it won't impact your UI thread and/or JavaScript thread's responsiveness.